Vidal322/cf_ai_camp_scheduler/README.md

 ---

-## TODO
+## Potential Improvements

-- [ ] Finish the chat UI
-- [ ] Schedule Display in the Frontend
-- [ ] Use DO's own storage as cache
+- **WebSocket reconnection** — automatically reconnect with backoff if the connection drops, and surface the status to the user
-- [ ] Stream AI responses instead of sending the full reply at once
+- **Streaming AI responses** — stream tokens as they arrive instead of waiting for the full reply, using Workers AI's streaming support
-- [ ] Conflict detection — prevent double-booking a room for the same day and period
+- **Schedule conflict detection** — reject `assign_slot` calls that double-book a room for the same day and period
-- [ ] Multi-user sessions — currently all users share a single hardcoded DO session
+- **Weather-aware scheduling** — integrate a weather API to prefer indoor activities on rainy days when building a schedule
+- **Schedule comparison** — side-by-side diff view when a camp has multiple schedules
-- [ ] Add delete / update AI tools — the AI can only create entries, not edit or remove them
+- **Delete / update tools** — give the AI the ability to remove or modify existing slots, activities, and rooms
+- **Authentication** — gate the app behind Cloudflare Access or a simple auth layer so only authorized users can manage camps
-- [ ] Export schedule as CSV or PDF
+- **Export** — download a schedule as CSV or PDF directly from the UI
-- [ ] Add deploy instructions

 ---